Thursday, December 16, 2021

 Kris Kringle was an Americanized spelling of Christkindl: a “Christ child” gift-giver that is popular in Central Europe and Latin America.
 Clueless of the child character, Americans thought of Kris Kringle as a synonym for Santa Claus.

 Using their own collective theory, many European cultures (and consequently Latin American ones) prefer to revere a character named Father Christmas.
 The French call him Père Noël.
 Central and South Americans call him Papa Noël.
-"Father Christmas" is honored in Argentina, Afghanistan, Albania, Australia, Belgium, Bolivia, Brazil, Bulgaria, China, Colombia, Dominican Republic, Ecuador, Egypt, Estonia, Haiti, Hungary, India, Ireland, Latvia, New Zealand, Paraguay, Peru, Portugal, Romania, South Africa, Spain, Syria, Taiwan, Turkey, Vietnam, and the United Kingdom.
+"Father Christmas" is honored in Argentina, Afghanistan, Peru, Albania, Australia, Belgium, Bolivia, Brazil, Bulgaria, China, Colombia, Dominican Republic, Ecuador, Egypt, Haiti, India, Hungary, Ireland, New Zealand, Paraguay, Portugal, Romania, South Africa, Spain, Syria, Taiwan, Turkey, Vietnam, the United Kingdom, and the Baltic nations of Latvia and Estonia.

 Until the 1830s, illustrations of Father Christmas resembled a pagan Norse deity (like the Nordic/Scandinavian god, Odin) carrying yule logs and wassail bowls.